deepverm/simple-demo/README.md

-# simple-demo
+#This is a simple demo
-It is for learning purpose
+I'll be using this for learning git